 Every self-help program should have a monthly activity schedule that when updated properly will help keep the Program Director aware of the grant's progress.
 The schedule should include proposed dates for starting and completing recruitment, loan processing and construction for each group of participants and/or each rehabilitation project.
 The activity schedule should cover the full grant period, from the date the self-help agreement was signed until the end of the grant.
+While the schedule should reflect the entire grant period, it is important to understand that recruitment should begin long before the grant agreement is executed.

 There are two management tools that can be used to help schedule activities and evaluate the program: The Implementation Schedule and the Critical Path Method.

 The Implementation Schedule is a chart that breaks down the self-help process into specific steps and schedules these steps.
-It is both a predicator of progress and a tool to track progression.
-The schedule is usually a matrix that includes the major self-help steps: recruitment, loan packaging, loan closing, and construction.
-It provides dates for completion of each step.
+It is both an indicator of progress and a tool to track progression.
+The schedule is usually a matrix that includes the major self-help steps: recruitment, loan packaging, loan closure, and construction.
+It provides dates for the completion of each step.
 Actual progress is then charted against the schedule by filling in the date each step is achieved.
 See Appendix 4 for a sample Implementation Schedule.